xregistry/spec/core/spec.md

-For clarity, the presence or absence of an HTTP body acts as the determining factor as to whether this API is just modifying the default Version ID or whether it is also creating a new Version.
+For clarity, the presence or absence of an HTTP body acts as the determining factor as to whether this API is just modifying the default Version ID or whether it is also creating/updating a Version.

 Upon successful completion of the request, the response MUST return the same response as a `GET` to the targeted Resource.

-Regardless of which API the `setdefaultversionid` query parameter is used on, the act changing the default Version of a Resource MUST NOT increment the `epoch` or `modifiedat` values of any Version of the Resource.
+Regardless of which API the `setdefaultversionid` query parameter is used on, the act changing the default Version of a Resource MUST NOT increment the `epoch`, `modifiedat` or `modifiedby` values of any Version of the Resource.

 When a Resource's "default" Version has been explicitly set, the `stickydefaultversion` attribute MUST appear in the serialization of the